Love them or love to hate them: These niche dishes in Tucson are cult classics

 The escargot special at Dante’s Fire, 2526 E. Grant Road, had a dedicated fan base, leaving Foy no choice but to add it to the menu permanently.

 In the beginning, Foy could easily order a batch of snails to the restaurant, but when COVID-19 hit, things began to get tricky.
-With fewer people in the market selling escargot and restaurateurs having to compete with cruise lines to get an order in, the ingredients were almost impossible to get.
+With less people in the market selling escargot, and restauranteurs having to compete with cruise lines to get an order in, the ingredients were almost impossible to get.

 “What was fairly inexpensive quadrupled in price overnight,” Foy said.

 There was even one point in time where Dante's had to order the snails via Amazon.
-Thankfully, it is now able to find the precious escargot at Shamrock Farms and Chef’s Warehouse.
+Thankfully, they're now able to find the precious escargot at Shamrock Farms and Chef’s Warehouse.

 When making escargot, slow and steady wins the race.
 Foy said it’s important to use a long braise approach as opposed to cooking them fast, which will make them rubbery instead of tender.